ralna/spral/README.md

 make install
 ```

-## Usage at a Glance
-When using SSIDS, ensure the following environment variables are set:
+When using SSIDS please ensure the following environment variables are set:
 ```bash
 export OMP_CANCELLATION=TRUE
 export OMP_PROC_BIND=TRUE
 ```
+failure to do so will result in SSIDS failing with `Error flag = -53`.

 ## Generating a shared library